What Is Huntington's Disease?

-Huntington's disease is a hereditary brain disease which disrupts thinking, mood, behavior, and movement.
+Huntington's disease (HD) is a hereditary brain disease, which disrupts thinking, mood, behavior, and movement.
 It is named after Dr. George Huntington, who first described the disorder in his essay, On Chorea, in 1872.
 HD occurs in all regions of the world and in all ethnic populations.
-In the United States, HD affects about 2 to 10 per 100,000 people, but in certain regions of the world, like Lake Maracaibo, Venezuela and Moray Firth, Scotland, the prevalence is much higher.
+In the United States, HD affects about 2 to 10 per 100,000 people, but in certain regions of the world, like Lake Maracaibo in Venezuela and Moray Firth in Scotland, the prevalence is much higher.
 Both men and woman may inherit the gene that causes HD.
 HD usually begins in adulthood but may arise in children.

 Chorea is the main abnormal movement seen in HD.
-Chorea consists of involuntary, continuous, abrupt, rapid and brief, irregular movements that flow randomly from one body part to another.
+Chorea consists of involuntary, irregular, purposeless, abrupt movements that flow randomly from one body part to another.
 The term derives from the Latin word for dance, but chorea is patternless, unlike most forms of dance.
-Patients can partially and temporarily suppress choreic movements and frequently camouflage some muscle jerks by incorporating them into purposeful activities.
 Chorea may be disabling because it interferes with voluntary movements, resulting in clumsiness, speech and swallowing difficulty, as well as loss of balance.
 Although chorea is the clinical hallmark of HD, other movement problems, such as dystonia (sustained muscle contractions resulting in abnormal postures), myoclonus (very rapid jerk-like movements), rigidity (muscle stiffness), and bradykinesia (slowness of movement) often co-exist.

 Cognitive decline and various behavioral symptoms may start before the abnormal movements.
 Cognitive changes, manifested chiefly by loss of short-term memory, poor judgment, and impaired concentration, occur in nearly all patients with HD; however, some patients with late-onset chorea never develop dementia.
 On the other hand, the behavioral symptoms consist of personality changes, apathy, social withdrawal, anxiety, impulsiveness, depression, mania, paranoia, delusions, hostility, sleep disturbances, hallucinations or psychosis.

 Before the advent of a genetic blood test, the diagnosis of HD was based upon the typical clinical presentation and a positive family history of HD, supported by the findings of atrophy (shrinkage) of the caudate nucleus on brain imaging.
 Today, DNA testing can reliably diagnose HD and differentiate the disease from other disorders that cause similar symptoms.
 DNA testing is also available for family members of patients with HD who may not have symptoms but are at risk for the disease.
 However, because of potential psychological and legal implications of identifying a HD gene mutation in an asymptomatic, at-risk individual, predictive testing should be performed by a team of clinicians and geneticists who are knowledgeable about the disease and genetic techniques and who are sensitive to the psychosocial and ethical issues associated with such testing.